 A pool fence would have saved Joshua and Christian DeMello.

-13-month-old twins drowned when they escaped from their grandparents’ house and fell into an unsecured pool.
+In January 2010, the 13-month-old twins drowned when they escaped from their grandparents’ house and fell into an unsecured pool.

 There were no alarms or fences.
 Their mother found them in the pool.

 “Today, I believe in multiple layers of prevention,” says their father, Paul DeMello, who founded Just Against Children Drowning, a nonprofit to spread awareness about drowning and prevention measures.
 “The more layers you have, the fewer chances something could happen.
 I really believe my kids would still be alive today if a fence would have been up.”